elevate/mysql/Instructions.md

 On the host machine:

-#Create a diretory to store server data, for example: /home/server-data/mysqldata
+#Create a diretory to store server data
+##  for example: /home/server-data/mysqldata

 mkdir /home/server-data
 mkdir /home/server-data/mysqldata